LuigiAzevedo/Public-Library/README.md

 Inspired by eminetto's  [clean architecture](https://github.com/eminetto/clean-architecture-go-v2) backend API from 2020, this Public Library API project was developed from the ground up, utilizing hexagonal architecture.
 The purpose was to deepen my understanding of hexagonal architecture and provide a beginner-friendly project structure example.
 Although the project is not flawless, constructive feedback is highly appreciated to drive further improvements.

+## What's hexagonal architecture

+Hexagonal architecture, also known as Ports and Adapters architecture, is a software design pattern that promotes loose coupling and separation of concerns.
+It aims to isolate the core business logic of an application from the external dependencies and infrastructure details.

+In hexagonal architecture, the core business logic resides at the center, surrounded by layers of adapters.
+These adapters act as interfaces between the core and the external systems such as databases, user interfaces, or third-party services.
+The core is oblivious to the existence of these adapters, which enables flexibility and ease of testing.

+The architecture emphasizes the concept of ports and adapters.
+Ports define the interfaces through which the core interacts with the outside world, allowing it to remain independent of any specific technology or implementation details.
+Adapters, on the other hand, implement these interfaces and handle the communication between the core and the external systems.

+By employing hexagonal architecture, developers can achieve better maintainability, testability, and flexibility in their applications.
+It helps in isolating business rules, decoupling from external dependencies, and allows for easier replacement or addition of components.

+## Why you should use hexagonal architecture

+- **Modularity** : Clear separation and isolation of components for improved maintainability.

+- **Testability** : Core logic can be tested independently of external dependencies.

+- **Flexibility** : Easy adaptation to changing requirements and integration with new technologies.

+- **Decoupling** : Loose coupling between core logic and external systems for independent development.

+- **Scalability** : Ability to scale different parts of the application independently.

+- **Maintainability** : Localized changes and bug fixes without impacting the entire system.

+- **Portability** : Core logic is independent of specific implementation details for easier migration.

+## Why you shouldn't use hexagonal architecture

+- **Simplicity** : For small or straightforward projects, a simpler architectural approach may be more suitable.

+- **Overhead** : Hexagonal architecture introduces additional complexity and overhead, which may not be justified for resource-constrained projects.

+- **Learning Curve** : Hexagonal architecture requires time and effort to learn and implement correctly, making it less suitable for time-sensitive or resource-limited projects.

+- **Project Scope** : For small or short-lived projects, the benefits of hexagonal architecture may not outweigh the added effort and complexity.

+- **Performance Considerations** : Hexagonal architecture's additional layers and abstractions can slightly impact performance, which may be a concern for performance-critical projects.

+- **Project Constraints** : External factors, such as legacy systems or platform limitations, may not align well with hexagonal architecture.

 ## Documentation

 - [Database](https://dbdocs.io/luigiazevedo97/public_library_v2)